 4. Cool winters

-If you’re visiting in the winter, come prepared for cooler temperatures.
+If you’re visiting the Grand Canyon from Las Vegas in the winter, come prepared for cooler temperatures.
 In the winter months, South Rim highs average in the low-mid 40s, with the West Rim hovering in the mid 50s-low 60s.

 You should also expect snow—yes, snow.
 Roads periodically close along the South Rim in the winter due to snow and ice, so if you’re planning to drive yourself, be sure to keep an eye on the weather forecast, as well as weather advisories and road closures from the National Park Service.
 And don’t forget to pack sturdy boots with good tread.